Spilling The Beans On Spill Survival

 The very foods that produce stains, may produce cleanliness too!
 Did you know coffee grounds can be used to get water rings off your wooden furniture?
 Just mix the grounds with a little water to make a paste, then gently rub them into the water marks.
 Lemons will freshen your laundry.
 Mayonnaise will get grease off you in a minute.
 Vinegar will clean the entire world.
 Foods have epic properties.
 Remember that for every stain food causes, there’s one that food can eliminate.
 This is a great reminder that everything has balance.

-As in food, such in life: take things one bite at a time.
+As in eating, so it is in life: take things one bite at a time.